 We’re reader-supported and may be paid when you visit links to partner sites.
 We don’t compare all products in the market, but we’re working on it!

-Australia is the third biggest uranium producer and holds around one third of the world's uranium resources.
-There are several ASX-listed mining stocks with uranium exposure.
-Some have been actively mining for many years, such as Energy Resources of Australia (ASX: ERA), while others are exploring new uranium deposits alongside other resources such as gold or silver.
+Australia is the third biggest uranium producer and holds around one-third of the world's uranium resources.
+As a result, it's no surprise that there are several ASX-listed mining stocks with uranium exposure.
+Some have been actively mining for many years, such as Energy Resources of Australia (ASX: ERA) while others are exploring new uranium deposits alongside other resources such as gold or silver.

-Uranium stocks are stocks from companies involved in the mining, refining and distribution of global uranium.
+Uranium stocks are listed companies involved in the mining, refining and distribution of global uranium.